 - Upon completing transplant hepatology training and passing the gastroenterology board certification, fellows will be eligible to take the Transplant Hepatology Board Certification Exam jointly offered by the American Board of Internal Medicine and American Board of Pediatrics

-- The Combined GI/TH Pathway is currently only eligible for certification through the American Board of Internal Medicine and is not currently available through the American Board of Pediatrics
+- The dual certification GI/TH pathway is currently only eligible for certification through the American Board of Internal Medicine and is not currently available through the American Board of Pediatrics